Episode 3

 Speaker C:

-I got put into Franklin county chewing services, Columbus, Ohio.
+I got put into the Franklin County Children's Services, Columbus, Ohio.

 Speaker C: